 Peers unquestionably influence our children, especially as they traverse the teenage years.
 However, because teenagers tend to select peers who are similar to themselves, the extent of peer influence is often overstated.
-A number of studies suggest that while peers influence day-to-day behavior, parents have much greater influence on enduring personality traits and values.
-(Isn’t that really cool to know!!!)
+Several studies suggest that while peers influence day-to-day behavior, parents have a much greater influence on enduring personality traits and values.
+(Isn’t that cool to know!!!)

 When parents are coercive, controlling, and punitive, children often become more aggressive, their school performance deteriorates, and they seek out antisocial peer groups.
 The choices parents make early on have a direct effect on the choices adolescents make in their peer groups.
 Parents need to use their influence thoughtfully and intentionally when children are young.